-The GO terms assigned to expressed genes were mostly similar across plant hosts and V. dahliae (Supplementary Figure 1).
+The GO terms assigned to expressed genes were similar for hosts and V. dahliae comparisons but different for others (Supplementary Figure 1).
 Most expressed genes were involved in cellular and metabolic processes, binding and catalytic activity.
 The functional roles of the genes detected herein were mostly associated with defense responses in the hosts and pathogenicity in the fungus.

-The significant GO terms representing three main GO categories: biological process, molecular function, and cellular component were identified for DEGs using the gene ontology (GO) database in Blast2GO.
-Total 322, 235, and 156 significantly enriched GO terms were identified for potato, brown mustard, and peppermint, respectively.
+Significant gene ontology (GO) terms from three main GO categories: biological process, molecular function, and cellular component were identified for DEGs using the GO database in Blast2GO.
+A total of 322, 235, and 156 significantly enriched GO terms were identified for potato, brown mustard, and peppermint, respectively.
 A higher proportion of GO terms belonged to the biological process followed by molecular function and cellular component (Supplementary Table 6).
 However, no significantly enriched GO terms were identified for Verticillium dahliae.
 The top 15 GO terms for each host are presented in Figure 5.
-Five GO terms under sub-group metabolic process and three under sub-group catalytic activity were common in all three hosts.
-In potato higher number of significantly enriched GO terms related to stimulus response were identified compared to brown mustard and peppermint (Supplementary Table 6).
+Five GO terms within the metabolic process sub-group and three within the catalytic activity sub-group were common in all three hosts.
+In potato, a higher number of significantly enriched GO terms were related to stimulus response compared to brown mustard and peppermint (Supplementary Table 6).
 The GO terms related to stimulus response in potato included response to stress, response to biotic stimulus, response to fungus, immune response, defense response, response to reactive oxygen species, chitin catabolic process, and chitin metabolic process.
 However, in brown mustard, two GO terms belonging to the same category were detected namely, response to stress and response to oxygen-containing compounds.
 In peppermint, only one GO term, stimulus response, was significantly enriched.

-A separate GO enrichment analysis was performed to elucidate the biological differences in each host during infection with two different V. dahliae isolates representing different virulence spectrum (111 and 653).
+A separate GO enrichment analysis was performed to elucidate biological differences in each host during infection with the V. dahliae isolates that varied in aggressiveness.
 Different types of significantly enriched GO terms were observed with different frequencies for each host and comparison (Supplementary Table 7).
 The brown mustard, endophyte of both isolates, had nearly equal number of significantly enriched GO terms in both comparisons (111 vs. control and 653 vs. control) (Table 4).
 Interestingly, in potato, DEGs obtained from comparison, isolate 653 (aggressive towards potato) vs. control, resulted in a higher number of GO terms in comparison to DEGs obtained from isolate 111 (less aggressive towards potato) vs. control (Table 4).
 A similar pattern was observed in peppermint as well.
 DEGs observed in 111 (aggressive towards peppermint) vs. control had 98 significantly enriched GO terms, whereas DEGs from 653 (less aggressive towards peppermint) vs. control had no significantly enriched GO terms (Table 4).
 In addition, GO analysis for DEGs from 653 vs. 111 in potato identified two GO terms; defense response and response to biotic stimulus, whereas no significant GO terms were detected in brown mustard and peppermint for the same comparison (Table 4).

 Validation trial